wattrg/ibis/docs/docs/getting_started/install.md

 ```

 ## Compile and Install
-Finally, to compile and install (regardless of architecture):
+Once configuration is complete, the compilation and install are the same:
 ```
 make -j install
 ```